Travel Insurance and Medical Expenses: What You Need to Know

 - Repatriation to a hospital or to your place of residence in the U.S., when deemed medically necessary and approved

-With Generali travel insurance, you can be reimbursed for costs that aren’t covered by your standard health insurance.
+With Generali travel insurance and assistance services, you can be reimbursed for costs that aren’t covered by your standard health insurance.
 Even if your health insurance can cover most of your costs, you might be held responsible for deductibles or copays that your travel insurance can cover.

 Helpful Tip: While dental coverage ends with your trip, coverage for medical expenses is available for up to one year from the date you become sick or injured during your trip, even after you return home.